Anticipated closing costs

 • Title Insurance

-Sellers: As we negotiate your sale, I'll not only work to get the very best sales price, but I'll also advocate for lower closing costs.
-And once we've arrived at an agreement, I'll describe in detail the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we negotiate your transaction, not only will I work to get the very best sales price, but I'll also push for reduced closing costs.
+And once we've reached an agreement, I'll fully clarify the closing costs so you know exactly what you're paying for.

-Buyers: If you're purchasing real estate in Kern County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within an appropriate range so you're not surprised when you get to closing time.
-I'll be happy to look at the LE with you, answering your questions and highlighting any estimates of concern.
+Buyers: When purchasing a home in Kern County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within a reasonable range so you're not surprised when you get to the closing table.
+I'll be glad to look at the LE with you, answering your questions and highlighting any estimates that seem questionable.

 Looking to Buy?